 The three time-limited groups:

-- The Agri WG enhances dialogue between agricultural and environmental authorities on the development and application of sustainable agricultural practices with the least environmental impact on the Baltic Sea.
+- The Agri Group enhances dialogue between agricultural and environmental authorities on the development and application of sustainable agricultural practices with the least environmental impact on the Baltic Sea.

-- The Fish WG deals with fisheries in relation to the implementation of the ecosystem-based approach.
+- The Fish Group deals with fisheries in relation to the implementation of the ecosystem-based approach.